ucdavis-bioinformatics-training/2019_March_UCSF_mRNAseq_Workshop/cli/cluster.md

 <img src="figures/modules_figure1.png" alt="modules_figure1" width="600px"/>

 This is a list of all the software (with different versions) that you can access.
-The format of 'modules' is software/version here you can see htstream has 3 different versions installed with the latest being 1.0.0
+The format of 'modules' is software/version here you can see htstream has 3 different versions installed with the latest being 1.0.0.
+When you load a module without specifying a version, it will load the default (generally the latest) version.
+If you need an older version, you need to use the cooresponding version number:

-Now try running the 'hts_stats' app from htsteam:
+Now try running the 'hts_Stats' app from htstream:

     hts_Stats